-The R language is an open source environment for statistical computing and graphics, and runs on a wide variety of computing platforms.
-The R language has enjoyed significant growth, and now supports over 2 million users.
-A broad range of industries have adopted the R language, including biotech, finance, research and high technology industries.
-The R language is often integrated into third party analysis, visualization and reporting applications.
+The R language is an open source environment for statistical computing and graphics.
+The R community has enjoyed significant growth, with more than 2 million users worldwide.
+A broad range of organizations have adopted the R language as a data science platform, including biotech, finance, research and high technology industries.
+The R language is often integrated into third-party analysis, visualization and reporting applications, and runs on a wide variety of computing platforms.

 What is R?

 R is an open source language and environment for statistical computing and graphics.